 I spent a month in the People’s Republic of China in the winter of 2015-2016.
 Traveling along the coast in the cities of Shenzhen, Qingdao, Shanghai, and Hong Kong, a lot was to be taken in and learned.
-My girlfriend, being from Qingdao, is fluent in Chinese which was an invaluable resource as it opened doors in terms of exploring cities and not getting too lost.
+I was with a friend fluent in Chinese which was an invaluable resource as it opened doors in terms of exploring cities and not getting too lost.
 Quite honestly, I didn’t know what to expect before embarking on this journey.
 My preconceived notions of what daily life in China is like was never really directly created from anything.
 In the American media, a lot is said about China.
 The economy of China is booming, yet there is still a lot of poverty.
 China is more open and free than ever, yet there is still a struggle between people and government concerning human rights.
 That’s what made going to this country such an exciting experience.

 Downtown Shenzhen was rather bleak and industrial, save for this enormous monument of a tower that watched over the city.
 Photographs do not do it justice.
 It is so large that even outside of downtown, I used it to navigate the city.
 I think perhaps this tower was put in place to show where Shenzhen, and China itself, aspires to be in the future.
 It is a symbol of the world power China looks forward to being.
 It all makes sense, though.
 The context of Shenzhen as a city is one of being right outside Hong Kong, serving as a port of where manufactured goods are created.
 A ton of factories are located around and outside the city, and many people come here to find jobs working in these factories to provide for their families elsewhere.
 I got to get a little taste of this firsthand when I went to the Shenzhen Wei LiChuang Precision Metal Co. factory to talk design and manufacturing with my friend, Suvan, the man who helped create Chime.
 His family is across the country to the north, yet he lives and spends 90% of his life in Shenzhen working to provide for his wife and children.

 Overall, Shenzhen was a pleasant experience.
-One of my most memorable experiences of Shenzhen, however, was when my girlfriend and I experienced a store centered around tea.
+One of my most memorable experiences of Shenzhen, however, was when we experienced a store centered around tea.
 The store sold handcrafted tea products from all over Asia, spanning different styles, time periods, and traditions.
-My girlfriend and I were invited to sit down, drink traditional tea from a tea kettle that was over one thousand years old, and speak with an employee.
+We were invited to sit down, drink traditional tea from a tea kettle that was over one thousand years old, and speak with an employee.
 We discussed the relevance of tea in Asian culture, and the various tea products and customs.
 The strongest emotion I felt while enjoying this hospitality was how tea truly does slow down time and make the discussion more heartfelt.
 While in the west we enjoy discussions over a beer where it can make us more social and friendly, I experienced a similar feeling here while drinking tea.
 It brings a warmth to your heart and soul.
 It was quite inspiring, and I plan on bringing this experience into future products I design.

 One thing that was a stark contrast to America was the use, reuse, and even finding new uses for products until that product is destroyed and can be used no longer.
 Walking around the seedier parts of Shenzhen, I got my shoes repaired for a dollar.
 The rubber was becoming detached to the leather, and the rubber heel was frayed so much that there was a literal hole at the bottom.
 The man who fixed my shoes sang Christian songs in Chinese and was genuinely interested in where I came from and who I was.
 Not many tourists came around that part of town, much less get their shoes fixed.
 He seemed to be well known and respected, as everybody walking by knew who he was as they waved and acknowledged him.
 Through discussion, I learned that his entire life he was a repairer of goods, and goods appeared to be anything.
 From mechanical trinkets, such as watches, childrens toys, and shoes, he fixed it all.
 Recycling and reusing products, in my opinion, speaks more about a person than buying the nicest, newest gear.
 Obviously, at times, such as a job interview or presentation, you want to appear at your best.
 But in everyday life, I like to make an emotional connection to products I use everyday and try to not throw away products before they are completely expired.
 Many of my shirts I have been wearing since high school, the shoes I got repaired from this man are now five years old, and my current computer setup is still chugging along at six years old.